stahlnow/TeeOnArdu/README.md

 There were two stumble stones:

 1. Teensy and Leonardo have a different board layout so the pin number assignment is different.
 I changed that in pins_arduino.h/pins_teensy.c & core_pins.h - this is not well tested but seems to work (alpha)
 2.    there is a bug in the bootloader of the Leonardo (called Caterina) which prevents the execution of the Teensy code - it hangs right after the bootloader timed out.
 I found the solution for that in the [AVRFreaks forum](http://www.avrfreaks.net/index.php?name=PNphpBB2&file=viewtopic&t=123862) and changed the bootloader accordingly.
 It's included in TeeOnArdu>bootloaders>caterina.
-You have to burn it to your Leonardo to use TeeOnArdu. (you can use another Arduino to do it - look at [ArduinoISP](http://arduino.cc/en/Tutorial/ArduinoISP))
+You have to burn it to your Leonardo to use TeeOnArdu. (you can use another Arduino to do it - look at [ArduinoISP](http://arduino.cc/en/Tutorial/ArduinoISP))  (I fixed this, no new bootloader required! --ladyada)

 How to use it
 -------------

 *	Unzip the TeeOnArdu.zip and copy its contents either to the Arduino>hardware folder or to a folder called "hardware" inside your sktech folder.
 *	When you start Arduino the next time there will be a new entry under Tools>Board>"TeeOnArdu". (just like the [ATTiny cores](http://code.google.com/p/arduino-tiny/source/browse/README)) Select it.
-*	If you haven't already - Burn the bootloader.
-	Plug your Leonardo with the new bootloader to the USB Port.
 *	Select Tools>USB Type>MIDI.
-*	Copy the USB-MIDI example code from Teensy http://www.pjrc.com/teensy/td_midi.htmlt to the Arduino IDE and upload it.
+*	Copy the USB-MIDI example code from Teensy http://www.pjrc.com/teensy/td_midi.html to the Arduino IDE and upload it.
 *	Your Leonardo is now a fully standard complient USB-MIDI device.
 No need to install drivers in any OS.
 But because of that there is also no serial port USB-CDC anymore.
 Don't worry it's still inside the bootloader.
 *	To upload new sketches you just have to press the reset button each time you hit the upload button.
 Like in the old days of the first Arduino generations :)
 *	If you decide to use your Leonardo as Leonardo again just select it under Tools>Board>Leonardo and upload an Arduino sketch like Blink File>Examples>Basics>Digital>Blink.
 The first time you have to press the reset button but after that your Leonardo behaves like out of the box.